Tuesday, November 28, 2006

 The main cabin is both our living and dining rooms.
 Much of our storage space is behind and under the settees.
 The locker on the starboard side is where we keep our foul-weather gear and our coats.
 In front of the locker is our laundry bag.
 This is one of the trade-offs, as there is just not enough space for this in any other compartment.
 We have two air conditioning units, under the forward-most portion of the settees on both the port and starboard sides.

 The dining table is shown below in both the up and down positions.
-This is a wonderful design as it is so easy to put away when not being used, which really opens the space.
+This is a wonderful design, as it is so easy to put away when not in use, which really opens up the space.
 For the two of us, we use it as shown.
 When we have guests aboard, the table folds open again to double in size.
 The navigation station and chart table are just visible in the picture with the dining table in the down position.
 This area really doesn't get much use as we have our instruments and radar/chartplotter at the http://helm.
 Without a seat back, this area just isn't very comfortable to work at for more than a few minutes.
 We have solved this by adding a work desk in the guest cabin, which we will review in a future post.

 Saturday, October 21, 2006